With the iPod mounted, auto-detect and registerpodkit device add -d classic

 After adding a device, you can update its settings with podkit device set:

-# Disable artworkpodkit device set nano --no-artwork
+# Disable artworkpodkit device set -d nano --no-artwork

 You can also add a device by editing ~/.config/podkit/config.toml directly: